gsi-ee/dabc/plugins/ezca/Readme.md

 To disable compilation of EPICS plugin, call

-   [shell] make noepics=1
+    [shell] cmake .. -Depics=OFF

 ## Usage

-1)Please adjust the configuration file CaRead.xml to match the epics process variables to monitor.
+1.Please adjust the configuration file CaRead.xml to match the epics process variables to monitor.

 Tag EpicsFlagRec specifies name of record which triggers a readout of all other desired records.
 DABC will poll and request the variables whenever the flag record is not zero.